- Information About Life & Study in St. Louis

 If you would like information about the University's student health insurance, please visit the University Health Plan website or stop by the office of Student Health and Counseling in Marchetti Towers East, lower level.

 All students must provide a record of the immunizations they have received and a health history questionnaire.

 Health Resources on Campus

 3518 Laclede Avenue

-Student Health and Counseling Services provides medical treatment, counseling, and a variety of educational programs for all Saint Louis University full-time, part-time, and graduate students.
+Student Health Services and the University Counseling Center provide medical treatment, counseling, and a variety of educational programs for all Saint Louis University full-time, part-time, and graduate students.

 Good health is important!
-Contact Student Health and Counseling Services if you have questions or concerns about your health or if you would like information about their ongoing educational programs.
+Contact Student Health or University Counseling if you have questions or concerns about your physical or mental health or if you would like information about ongoing educational programs.

 In the Event of a Medical Emergency

 If you require emergency treatment, call 911 immediately and arrange for ambulance transportation to the nearest hospital.

 In case of a medical crisis, a Saint Louis University nurse is on call 24 hours a day, 7 days a week, 365 days a year.
 A nurse can be reached at 314-977-2323 after 5:00pm on weekdays, weekends, and holidays.